Twistzz: 2018

 In January, Twistzz's Liquid placed 14th at the ELEAGUE Major: Boston 2018 with their coach Wilton "zews" Prado standing in for Lucas "steel" Lopes, due to roster-lock rules at the time.
 In February Twistzz's Liquid beat Cloud9 in the finals to win cs_summit 2, which would be their first win at an event in 2018.

 In April, Twistzz's Liquid ESL Pro League Season 7 final.
 Liquid continued to place 2nd against Astralis at the ECS Season 5 Finals and ELEAGUE Season Premier 2018.

-In the second major of 2018, The FACEIT London Major, his performances helped Liquid secure 1st place in the new challenger's stage by going 3-0.
-Twistzz achieved a Performance Rating 2.0 of 1.47 against HellRaisers which Liquid won 16-9 and an even more impressive Performance Rating 2.0 of 1.54 against Vega Squadron in which Liquid won in Overtime 19–17 in the New Challenger's Stage.
+In the second major of 2018, The FACEIT London Major 2018, his performances helped Liquid secure 1st place in the new challenger's stage by going 3-0.
+Twistzz achieved a Performance Rating 2.0 of 1.47 against HellRaisers, in which Liquid won 16-9, and an even more impressive rating of 1.54 against Vega Squadron, in which Liquid won 19-17 in overtime in the New Challenger's Stage.

-Going into the New Legends Stage, Team Liquid would go 3–0, beating Winstrike, where Liquid won 16–7, Twistzz achieving his most impressive Performance Rating 2.0 in the tournament of 1.79.
-This would be followed by a 16–10 win over NIP, Twistzz getting a Performance Rating 2.0 of 1.44.
+Going into the New Legends Stage, Team Liquid would go 3–0, beating Winstrike, where Liquid won 16–7, and Twistzz would achieve his most impressive rating in the tournament of 1.79.
+This would be followed by a 16–10 win over Ninjas in Pyjamas, with Twistzz getting a rating of 1.44.
 Team Liquid would then go onto beat HLTV's #1 Rated team at the time, Astralis 19–15, Twistzz having a quiet Performance Rating 2.0 of 1.06.

 The next stage of the FACEIT London Major was The Playoffs.
 Liquid would face HellRaisers yet again winning 2–1 with Twistzz amounting to a Performance Rating 2.0 of 1.16, going through into the Semi Finals of the second Major of 2018.
 Liquid would go up against Astralis in the Semi Final, this time losing 2–0, going out of the Major.
-However Twistzz would still get a Performance Rating 2.0 of 0.92.
+However Twistzz would still get a rating of 0.92.

 After the FACEIT London Major, Twistzz and Liquid would go on to place 2nd at ESL One New York 2018 (Twistzz receiving the MVP award), IEM Chicago 2018 and at the ESL Pro League Season 8 Finals.
 However, Liquid would win SuperNova CS:GO Malta which did have the caveat of not having Astralis in attendance and was not considered a High Tier tournament.